La Frita Cubana

 - 05

-Place the sauced patty on the bottom bun and immediately top with raw diced onions and a massive handful of shoestring potatoes before closing the bun.
+Place the sauced patty on the bottom bun, top immediately with a sprinkle of raw diced onions, an overflowing handful of shoestring potatoes, and the top bun.

 Notes